Bisq Exchange Review: P2P Bitcoin Exchange

 In addition to the trading fees, you should also expect to pay mining fees for on-chain transactions and a deposit to lock into the multisig escrow.
 The deposit is fully refundable upon successful completion of the trade.
 Overall, while there are some fees associated with using Bisq, they are generally lower than those charged by centralized exchanges, and you have greater privacy, security, and control over your funds.

-Is Bisq Legit?
-Is Bisq Safe?
+Is Bisq Legit and Safe?

 Bisq network is a legitimate and decentralized bitcoin exchange that has been around since 2014.
 It has security measures in place, such as multi-signature escrow and decentralized arbitration.
 Bisq operates on the desktops of its users, as it has no central servers.
 This makes it difficult to surveil, censor, shut down or hack.
 However, like any exchange, there are risks involved, especially when trading directly with other individuals as the trustworthiness of the trading partner can vary.
 Conduct thorough research and exercise caution when trading on any exchange.